Salivary Glands Long Essays

 Radicular cyst Clinical Features

-Radicular cyst Radiological Features:
+Radicular Cyst Radiological Features:

 • The unilocular radiolucent area around the apex of the nonvital tooth